osageorange/pages-test/PEP.md

 ## Aim 3: Process Raw Data in FlowKit

-1. [ ] Import and process raw FCS files using FlowKit
+1. [X] Import and process raw FCS files using FlowKit
-2. [ ] QC checks
+2. [X] QC checks
-    1. Identical channel names
-    2. Transformations
+    1. Transformations
-    3. Compensation
+    2. Compensation
-3. [ ] Create boolean vectors for all mutually exclusive subsets defined by manual gating
+3. [X] Create boolean vectors for all mutually exclusive subsets defined by manual gating
-4. [ ] Extract events corresponding to each unique subset
-5. [ ] Calculate counts for each subset
+4. [X] Calculate counts for each subset
-6. [ ] Export counts to suitable data object for import to R
+5. [X] Export counts to suitable data object for import to R

 ## Aim 4: Run COMPASS